humphs078/pands-project/README.md

 ## Discussion
 Python is an extremely powerful tool for automating the handling of large datasets.
 Using Python scripting the Iris Dataset was automatically read in as a dataframe, by a module within Python, from an online data repository.
 The Pandas module was used to achieve this.
-Pandas is a library that can be imported into Python that allows for data analysis through the use of specifically designed tools that automate complex functions on data sets.
+Pandas is a library that can be imported into Python allowing for data analysis through the use of specifically designed tools that automate complex functions on data sets.